ta-yuhyeon/ta-yuhyeon/README.md

 ### Hello there 👋

-I'm a Junior System Engineer , with a pation for programming and the sys/ops world , since i was in middle school i always liked the idea of these worlds converging together or even using dev methodologies to solve different problems in the sys/ops field .
+I'm a Junior System Engineer , with a passion for programming and the sys/ops world , since i was in middle school i always liked the idea of these worlds converging together or even using dev methodologies to solve different problems in the sys/ops field .

 <br>